-Starting at the standard 1 kHz, we find that the 4006A exhibits a perfect omnidirectional patter.
-As we would expect, the mic slowly become more directional above 1 kHz, but not overly directional.
+Starting at the standard 1 kHz, we find that the 4006A exhibits a perfect omnidirectional pattern.
+As we would expect, the mic slowly becomes more directional above 1 kHz but not overly directional.

 Even at 8 kHz, the 4006A’s rear (180°) pickup is only attenuated 2.5 dB.
 This is just bordering on subcardioid and could certainly still be considered omnidirectional.
 Most other omni mics would be getting quite unidirectional at this point, but not the 4006A.

 We see that at the high end of the sound spectrum (16 and 20 kHz), the 4006A does become fairly unidirectional, which is to be expected.
 All in all, the 4006A is a prime example of an omnidirectional microphone.

 The Audio-Technica AT4022 is also one of My New Microphone’s Best Small-Diaphragm Condenser Microphones Under $500.